ngakui/brickgame237/README.md

 # Brickgame237

 It's a game where a player use a paddle and a ball  to destruct bricks and win the game.
 Each time that the ball cross the paddle, game is finish and the user have to retry.
+To start we use Space keyboard key and Move the paddle with left and right keys.
+Good Luck!!!!

 # Prerequisites
 ---> Install python